 What Transformer XL & Autoregressive (AR) Models Offer

-Transformer-XL, which was introduced earlier this month is an improvement on the state-of-the-art transformer model.
-It gained attention when it succeeded in learning dependencies beyond a fixed length without disrupting the time stamps on the input.
+Transformer-XL, which was introduced earlier this month is an improvement in the state-of-the-art transformer model.
+It gained attention when it succeeded in learning dependencies beyond a fixed-length without disrupting the timestamps on the input.

 Transformer-XL learns dependency that is 80% longer than recurrent neural networks (RNNs) and 450% longer than vanilla Transformers and is up to 1,800+ times faster than vanilla Transformers during evaluation.

 Whereas, Autoregressive (AR) language modelling is used for pre-training neural networks on large-scale unlabeled text corpora.

 AR language model is trained to encode a unidirectional context (either forward or backward).
 This is where AR modelling falls behind as an obvious gap arises between modelling and effective pre-training.

 BERT contains artificial symbols like [MASK], which result in discrepancies during pre-training.
 In comparison, AR language modelling does not rely on any input corruption and does not suffer from this issue.